The Corporate Governance Review: France

 Information received by shareholders before shareholders' meetings

 Shareholders are informed of the date of a meeting 35 days in advance.
 Companies make certain documents available on their websites at least 21 days before the meeting.
-Such documents must include, inter alia, a summary statement of the company's situation and its annual financial statements, and draft resolutions.
+These documents must include, inter alia, a summary statement of the company's situation and its annual financial statements, and draft shareholders' resolutions.

-Over the past few years, investors and proxies have gained some traction in their ability to influence companies and push for more disclosure and diversification.
-The development of these trends has become apparent in French corporate governance regulation.
-Based on the various reforms conducted in 2019, such trends will no doubt continue.
+During the past few years, investors and proxies have gained some traction in their ability to influence companies and push for improved ESG practices.

 1 Didier Martin is a partner at Bredin Prat.

-4 the High Committee on Corporate Governance 2019 Annual Report (83.3 per cent of the CAC 40-listed companies have such one-tier structure).
+4 The High Committee on Corporate Governance, 2021 Annual Report (86.1 per cent of the CAC 40-listed companies have such one-tier structure).

-5 2016 AMF report on corporate governance and executive compensation.
+5 Financial Markets Authority (AMF), '2021 report on corporate governance and executive compensation in listed companies'.

 7 Prerogatives commonly attributed to the lead independent director include communications with shareholders of the company not represented on the board, prevention of conflicts of interest, evaluation of directors' performance and remuneration, coordination of independent directors' activities and coordination of the work of board committees.